I want to let you in on a little secret: until a few years back, I didn’t really get why people needed a gratitude ritual.

 - Instead of “grateful for my sister,” write “I’m grateful that my sister called me on my way to work and compassionately listened while I told her about my disastrous date last night.”

 The journal will become a record of your gratitude.
-With each entry, you are putting a coin into your gratitude bank, and over time you’ll have a nice savings.
+With each entry, you are putting a coin into your gratitude bank, and over time you’ll have valuable savings.